Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Experiment

-\textbf{Metrics.} For BLI task, we use Precision@N metric, which measures the accuracy of the model's top $N$ candidate translations.
-In this study, $N$ is set to 1.
-For the MRC task, we use accuracy to measure whether the model selects the correct answer from multiple choices.
+\textbf{Metrics.} For the BLI task, we use the Precision@N metric, which measures the accuracy of the model's top-$N$ candidate translations.
+In this study, $N$ is set to $1$.
+For the MRC task, we use accuracy to evaluate whether the model selects the correct answer from multiple choices.

-\textbf{LLMs.} We conducted experiments on two open-source LLMs: LLaMA-3-8B \cite{x4} and Mistral-7B-Instruct-v0.3 \cite{a45}.
+\textbf{LLMs.} We conducted experiments on two open-source LLMs: LLaMA-3-8B \cite{a3} and Mistral-7B-Instruct-v0.3 \cite{a45}.
 Their training corpora cover 176 and 53 languages, respectively, which include all the experimental low-resource languages and allow us to explore the underlying linguistic mechanisms.

 \textbf{Baselines.} Baselines are divided into \textit{zero-shot}, \textit{few-shot}, and \textit{zero-shot with bridge}.
-In specific, \textit{zero-shot} is the basic prompt setup and \textit{few-shot} builds on zero-shot prompt by adding 1,2,3, or 4 samples.
-For zero-shot with bridge method, we compare BridgeX-ICL with 4 baselines described below. are described as below.
-1) \textbf{Human source/target}: Select the bridge language closest to the source or target language according to human language genealogy of Glottolog Trees \cite{a52}.
-2) \textbf{English bridge}: Use English as the bridge language.
-3) \textbf{Sharing matter}: \citeauthor{a30}(\citeyear{a30}) used activation values to find shared neurons across languages.
+Specifically, \textit{zero-shot} is the basic prompt setup, and \textit{few-shot} builds on the zero-shot prompt by adding 1, 2, 3, or 4 samples.
+For zero-shot with bridge approach, we compare BridgeX-ICL with 5 baselines described below.
+1) \textbf{Phylogenetic Distance Source/Target} (Ph.D Source or Ph.D Target): Select the bridge language closest to the source or target language according to language genealogy of Glottolog Trees \cite{a52}.
+2) \textbf{English Bridge}: Use English as the bridge language.
+3) \textbf{Sharing Matters}: \citeauthor{a30}(\citeyear{a30}) used activation values to find shared neurons across languages.
 We select language with the most shared neurons as the bridge language.
 4) \textbf{IoU}: Use Intersection over Union (IoU) \cite{x12}, also known as Jaccard index, to measure linguistic distance.
-Given neuron sets $\mathcal{T}_u, \mathcal{T}_v$ associated with language $L_u$, $L_v$, $\mathrm{IoU}(\mathcal{T}_{u},\mathcal{T}_{v}) = (\mathcal{T}_{u}\cap\mathcal{T}_{v}) / (\mathcal{T}_{u}\cup\mathcal{T}_{v})$.
-Language with the average highest IoU score to $L_s$ and $L_t$ is selected.
-5) \textbf{LAPE$_{\text{overlap}}$}: Use entropy-based LAPE \cite{a15} to identify language-specific neurons.
-We compute cosine similarity on overlap neurons between the bridge and source/target.
+Given neuron sets $\mathcal{T}_u, \mathcal{T}_v$ associated with language $L_u$, $L_v$, $\mathrm{IoU}(\mathcal{T}_{u},\mathcal{T}_{v}) = |\mathcal{T}_{u}\cap\mathcal{T}_{v}| / |\mathcal{T}_{u}\cup\mathcal{T}_{v}|$.
+Language with the highest average IoU score to $L_s$ and $L_t$ is selected.
+5) \textbf{LAPE\_{\text{overlap}}}: Use entropy-based LAPE \cite{a15} to identify language-specific neurons.
+We then compute cosine similarity on overlap neurons between the bridge and source/target.
 The language with the highest average similarity is selected.